martinetbn/hornet/docs/PROTOCOL_ADAPTERS.md

 ## Overview

-Protocol adapters abstract the implementation details of different API protocols (HTTP, WebSocket, Socket.IO, gRPC) behind a common interface.
+Protocol adapters abstract the implementation details of different API protocols (HTTP, WebSocket, Socket.IO, SSE, gRPC) behind a common interface.
 This allows the application to work with any protocol without knowing implementation specifics.

 ## Adapter Pattern